Dee-chen/Tree2gd/README.rst

    #The parameters used by phymcl, the user can add any parameter that phymcl can recognize
    [mcl2fasta]
    min_taxa=4 #The minimum number of species contained in each gene set when doing paper mulberry, cannot be less than 4, otherwise a meaningful tree cannot be built
-   [ParaAT]
-   #The parameters used by ParaAT.pl, in addition to the following default parameters, the user can add any parameter that ParaAT.pl can recognize
+   [ParaAT]#The parameters used by ParaAT.pl, in addition to the following default parameters, the user can add any parameter that ParaAT.pl can recognize
    -mod=YN
    -m=muscle #After the comparison software is selected this time, the corresponding software path should be given at x, if it does not match, an error will occur
    -g= #Remove aligned codons with gaps
    -t= #Remove mismatched codons
    [iqtree]
    #The parameters used by iqtree, in addition to the following default parameters, the user can add any parameter that iqtree can recognize
-   -bb=1000 #Ultrafast bootstrap (>=1000) If you don’t set it default to 1000, you can force it to 0 so that bootstrap is not performed, but it is not recommended except for testing
+   -bb=1000 #Ultrafast bootstrap (>=1000) If you do not set it default to 1000, you can force it to 0 so that bootstrap is not performed, but it is not recommended except for testing
    -m=JTT+G4 #If the -cds2tree parameter is added, it will default to HKY.
 Please specify DNA or Protein when defining the tree structure model
    [tree2gd]
    #The parameters used by tree2gd, in addition to the following default parameters, the user can add any parameter that tree2gd can recognize
    --bp=50